-Note: Refer to sections on construction site planning and layout, site establishment and management of blasting for additional control measures for the protection of animals.
+Note: Refer to sections on construction site planning and layout, as well as site establishment for additional control measures for the protection of animals.

-- Comply with the requirements of the National Environmental Management: Biodiversity Act (No. 10 of 2004), Natal Nature Conservation Ordinance 15 of 1974 and Animal Protection Act (No. 71 of 1962). - Compile and implement search, rescue and relocation plan for protected fauna species. - Proper access control to be maintained to prevent livestock from accessing construction areas. - Stringent and dedicated control of poaching. - No wilful harm to any animals, unless a direct threat is posed to a worker's health or safety. - Captured animals to be safely released to a similar habitat.
+- Comply with the requirements of the National Environmental Management: Biodiversity Act (No. 10 of 2004), Natal Nature Conservation Ordinance 15 of 1974 and Animal Protection Act (No. 71 of 1962). - Compile and implement search, rescue and relocation plan for protected fauna species. - Proper access control to be maintained to prevent livestock from accessing construction areas. - Stringent and dedicated control of poaching.

-Prepare emergency response procedure for dealing with snake bites, as venomous species such as green and black mamba occur in the area.
+- No fishing allowed. - No wilful harm to any animals, unless a direct threat is posed to a worker's health or safety. - Captured animals to be safely released to a similar habitat. - Prepare emergency response procedure for dealing with snake bites, as venomous species such as green and black mamba occur in the area.